Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart Windows in Safe Mode and check if the error persists.

-If the error persists, proceed with the following solutions.
+If the problem continues to manifest itself, proceed with the following solutions.

 1. Uninstall the KB5020276 Windows Update